tdunnington/s3tools/cmd/s3cp/README.md

 ### License
 Released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0)

-### Current Status
+### Current Features
-s3cp is currently in beta verion 0.2
 * Uploading to an S3 bucket
 * Downloading from an S3 bucket
 * Errors are trapped and reported properly
 * Exit codes work as expected (0 for success, non-0 for failure)

+### Known Issues
+* In production use, the uploads randomly fail.
+It'll work one day and not the next.
+  It is possible that the system is low on memory, and the failure is actually a memory problem (my server runs tight on memory at the moment), or that the AWS s3 library just has unresolved bugs in the s3manager or s3 service package.

 # Quick Start
 This quick start assumes you know how to create access keys for your AWS bucket, setup policies in AWS, etc. If you don't, you need [How to use s3cp](README.md#how-to-use-s3cp) instead.

-Download the [binary zipfile](https://github.com/tdunnington/s3cp/releases/download/v0.2-beta/s3cp-0.2.zip) and extract the executable for your OS:
-* For 64-bit Windows 7,8,8.1 - windows/amd64/s3cp.exe
-* For 64-bit linux - linux/amd64/s3cp
-* For OSX - osx/amd64/s3cp
-* There are many other platforms and architectures in the zip file
+s3cp is now part of the larger [s3tools project](https://github.com/tdunnington/s3tools/README.md).
+For installation instructions, please read the s3tools README.

-To download from S3 (*nix):
+To download from S3 (linux):
 ```
 export AWS_ACCESS_KEY_ID=<your key id here>
 export AWS_SECRET_ACCESS_KEY=<your key here>
 s3cp s3:bucket:/path/to/file.example /destination/path/file.example
 ```

-To upload to S3 (*nix):
+To upload to S3 (linux):
 ```
 export AWS_ACCESS_KEY_ID=<your key id here>
 export AWS_SECRET_ACCESS_KEY=<your key here>